akeneo/pim-docs/cookbook/product/query-products.rst

 Execute the Query to Get a Cursor
 ---------------------------------

-It will return a `Akeneo\Component\StorageUtils\CursorInterface` on the products collection, this interface is "storage agnostic".
+It will return a `Akeneo\Component\StorageUtils\CursorInterface` on the products collection.

+This interface is "storage agnostic" and allows to iterate over the products in the same way for Doctrine ORM and MongoDBODM.

+As it implements a Cursor it avoid to load all the products in memory, it uses an internal pagination TODO???

+TODO: detach???

+We strongly advise to use this way to execute queries on products.

 .. code-block:: php